Tbilisi Temples

 History

-How to Get to the Church
+How to get to the church

-• By metro to "Avlabari" metro station.
+• By metro to "Avlabari" station.

-• By walking down Metekhi descent.
+• On foot via Metekhi descent.

 History

-How to Get to the Church
+How to get to the church

-• By metro to "Freedom Square" metro station.
+• By metro to "Liberty Square" station.

 Metekhi Church